koushikakousue-ops/Guava-Gaurd/Design.md

 ## 1. Liner Concept

 Guava Guard is a proposed fruit-crate liner designed to help delay guava ripening and maintain fruit quality during storage and transportation.

 The liner uses abundant agricultural waste materials as functional components.

 The proposed liner consists of:

-- Rice husk biochar-based ethylene-scavenging layer
+- Banana pseudostem cellulose-based Layer 1
 - Tapioca starch-based binding interface
-- Banana pseudostem cellulose-based layer
+- Rice husk biochar-based Layer 2 for ethylene scavenging

 ## 2. Material Selection

-### 2.1 Rice Husk

-Rice husk is an abundant agricultural residue generated during rice processing.

-Instead of treating rice husk only as agricultural waste, it can be converted into biochar through pyrolysis.

-Rice husk biochar is proposed as the ethylene-scavenging material because of its porous structure and adsorption properties.

-### 2.2 Banana Pseudostem
+### 2.1 Banana Pseudostem

 Banana pseudostem is an abundant agricultural residue generated after harvesting bananas.

-It contains cellulose and can be processed into a cellulose-rich fibrous material.
+It contains cellulose-rich fibres that can be processed into a porous fibrous layer.

-In Guava Guard, banana pseudostem is used as the fruit-facing layer.
+In Guava Guard, banana pseudostem is used as the fruit-facing Layer 1.

 The banana pseudostem layer has multiple functions: